/images/resources/tutorials/advanced/non-templatized-dcr.jpg

 Register a Client

-Now we can use the token from the previous request to register a new client.
+Now use the token from the previous request to register a new client.

-We need to provide some parameters to toggle the new client to be a code flow client.
-Since code flow is the default if no grant_types are sent, it's enough to specify the additions to that.
+You need to provide some parameters to mark for the Curity Identity Server what capabilities the registering client supports.
+The following command registers a code flow client.
+Since code flow is the default if you omit the grant_types parameter, it's enough to specify the additions to that.

 • redirect_uri: where the callback of the client is